 The following rules describe operation of a STA in PS mode:

-a) When a (re)association is not for a multi-link (re)setup (35.3.5.1 (Multi-link (re)setup procedure)), the The STA with dot11NonTIMModeActivated equal to false shall wake up early enough to be able to receive the first Beacon frame scheduled for transmission at the time corresponding to the last TBTT or TSBTT for which the STA was awake plus the time interval indicated by the ListenInterval parameter of the MLME-ASSOCIATE.request or MLME REASSOCIATE.request primitive.
+a) For non-MLO(#10584), the The STA with dot11NonTIMModeActivated equal to false shall wake up early enough to be able to receive the first Beacon frame scheduled for transmission at the time corresponding to the last TBTT or TSBTT for which the STA was awake plus the time interval indicated by the ListenInterval parameter of the MLME-ASSOCIATE.request or MLME REASSOCIATE.request primitive.
 The STA with dot11NonTIMModeActivated equal to true is not required to wake up to receive a Beacon frame and shall transmit at least one PS-Poll or trigger frame that is individually addressed to the associated AP every listen interval starting from the last known transition of the S1G STA in non-TIM mode in doze state unless it follows the TWT or NDP Paging procedure.

 NOTE—The STA might wake for a TBTT or TSBTT that is earlier than this deadline.
 In that case the previous requirement is reset based on a new “last TBTT or TSBTT”.

+NOTE - see 35.3.12.6 (Operation for MLD listen interval) for the related operation for MLO.(#13130)

 35.3.7.1.1 General